 To keep your ski gear protected, I recommend you purchase a ski bag for your skis, board, and possibly even boots.
 Although boots can often be packed in your regular checked suitcase.

 Here’s something you might not think to pack, but it’s really important.
 Especially if you’re dealing with a higher altitude, you don’t want to get dehydrated and get altitude sickness.
-We love traveling with these bottles because they clip on and can shove in a pocket and pack away easily.
+We love traveling with these Nomader collapsible water bottles because they have a strap you can clip on a bag and can collapse to be able to shove in a pocket and pack away easily.

 Often it makes sense to buy your lift tickets in advance online.
 Most resorts offer cheaper tickets if you buy them in advance.
 You can also check out the pricing at Undercover Tourist as they have discounted tickets and vacation package specials for many of the top west coast ski resorts.